-MELINDA: I’ll admit that I often skip gag strips in series like these, because I’m usually anxious to get to the next volume and I hardly ever find them funny anyway.
+MJ: I’ll admit that I often skip gag strips in series like these, because I’m usually anxious to get to the next volume and I hardly ever find them funny anyway.
 But like Hiromu Arakawa (again?
 I really didn’t expect Fullmetal Alchemist to come up at all in this roundtable, let alone twice—heh) Yumi Tamura is actually funny.

-KAREN: Melinda, I got a very Hiromu Arakawa vibe in her off-story panels/pages as well.
+KAREN: MJ, I got a very Hiromu Arakawa vibe in her off-story panels/pages as well.
 I tended not to skip because unlike other extra stories, I needed the palate-cleanser of offbeat humor some of the dramatic and heart-breaking places where each volume left off.

 MICHELLE: I think this may be my cue to unleash the torrent of squee I’ve been holding in: I freaking love Shinbashi SO MUCH.
 Even though there’s been plenty of horrible things happening since the beginning of the series, the first scene to truly make me bawl happens in volume eleven.
 Sarasa, Ageha, and Asagi are on their way to Abashiri Prison and when Shinbashi objects to the treatment they receive, he gets thrown out of the cart just as it’s beginning to snow.
 He can’t fly yet, and we get several just awful pages of Sarasa’s anguish as she pleads for the driver to stop.